 - RALLY CAR SPECIFICATIONS

 - HOMOLOGATION MODEL

 The task of designing the new rally car would again be undertaken by Abarth even though the team had no prior experience in four wheel drive systems.
 Originally code-named the “SE038 project”, the dedicated design would sport a fully tubular space-frame construction directly evolved from the 037’s and would retain much of the latter’s features such as a mid-engine layout and lack of a rear bumper replaced by large roll-up mudflaps.

 Since Group B had skyrocketed the popularity of rallying, Lancia decided that the new rally car should emulate the mass-produced Delta model for marketing purposes even though the normal production car was front-engine with front wheel drive.
 This effectively changed the name of the car to the Delta S4 (S= Supercharged 4 = 4WD).
-While the original road car (stradale) design retained the Delta’s rear tail lights, the racing (corse) version utilized simpler units sourced from a Fiat van.
-The headlights were also changed in favor of conventional round projectors units from the first generation Fiat Ritmo for ease of servicing / replacement.
+While the original road car (stradale) design retained the Delta’s rear tail lights, the racing (corse) version utilised simpler units sourced from a Fiat van.
+The headlights were also changed in favour of conventional round projectors units from the first generation Fiat Ritmo for ease of servicing / replacement.
 The only other components that the Delta S4 shared with the normal Delta was the front windscreen and grille.

 The test drivers reported a great increase in both horsepower and torque but found some weaknesses in the exhaust system and heat management.
 The engine was also reportedly too powerful for the rear wheel drive chassis which made the car very difficult to drive, hence confirming the need for a new four wheel drive design.